Placing your Coins on a Shelf: A -Approximation

-Consider two consecutive touching disks of size~$a$ and~$b$.
-Their footpoints are at distance~$2ab$.
-The support intervals cover $2a + 2b - 2$ of this distance.
-From $f(a, b) \leq 1$ follows $2a + 2b - 2 \leq 2ab$, and so the support intervals do not overlap. \end{proof}
+\begin{lemma} In any feasible placement of disks of size at least one, the open support intervals of the disks are disjoint. \end{lemma} \begin{proof} Consider two consecutive disks of size~$a$ and~$b$.
+Their footpoints are at distance at least~$2ab$.
+The two support intervals cover $2a - 1 + 2b - 1$ of this distance.
+By Ineq.~(\ref{eq:ineq1}), we have $\nicefrac{2a + 2b - 2}{2ab} = \nicefrac 1b + \nicefrac 1a - \nicefrac 1{ab} \leq 1$, and so the support intervals do not overlap. \end{proof}

 Lemma~\ref{lemma:support} implies that the total length of the support intervals is a lower bound for the span of a family of disks.
-We will show that our greedy algorithm computes a span that is at most $\nicefrac 43$ times the total support interval length.
-More precisely, we prove that in the solution computed by the algorithm, the support intervals cover at least~$\nicefrac 34$ of the span.
+We will show that our greedy algorithm computes a solution where the support intervals cover at least~$\nicefrac 34$ of the span, implying approximation factor~$\nicefrac 43$.

 Consider a pair of two consecutive disks~$A$ and~$B$ placed by the algorithm, and let $G$ be the (imaginary) largest disk that can be placed in the gap between~$A$ and~$B$.
-Since $S_n$ was not placed in this gap, we have~$g < 1$.
+Since $D_n$ was not placed in this gap, we have~$g < 1$.
 By Lemma~\ref{lemma:footpoint}, we have~$\fA\fB = \fA\fG + \fG\fB = 2ag + 2gb = 2g(a+b)$.